kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/11_Nodeport_Service/transcript.md

 and in this video we're going to take a look at the nodeport service in more detail.
 We'll cover the others as we go through the course.

 We've already demoed the nodeport service when we talked about Kubernetes DNS.
-And we're going to use the same set of yaml files again as part of this demo as well.
+And we're going to use the same set of yaml files again for this demo as well.
 So let's start by creating our apache and centos pods:

 ```
 code -f ...
+kubectl apply -f
 ```